-Speech – At Grant on Tuesday and Thursday
+At Grant on Tuesdays and Wednesdays

 Gifted and Talented

-Gifted and Talented – Parents and teachers are informed of the characteristics of Gifted and Talented students at the start of each school year and are encouraged to refer students who exhibit these characteristics to the DPS GT department for evaluation.
+Parents and teachers are informed of the characteristics of Gifted and Talented students at the start of each school year and are encouraged to refer students who exhibit these characteristics to the DPS GT department for evaluation.
 Students participate in GT screening in accordance with district guidelines.

 Students who are identified as GT or HGT will have Advanced Learning Plans (ALPs) in place.
 ALPs are a planning guide for making instructional decisions about materials, programming options and assessments for gifted students based upon strengths, interests, and social-emotional needs.
 They are critical in the transition of gifted students from one level of schooling to the next and from school to school.
 The ALP will include information about the student’s areas of strength and what curriculum and programming options will be provided to match these strengths.
 The ALP will describe the differentiation methods to be used for acceleration, depth and complexity, higher order thinking skills and content extensions.